rokon8407/Facebook-black-and-white-Mode/README.md

    - Visit [Facebook](https://www.facebook.com/).
    - The extension will automatically render all pages in grayscale.

-**Note**: If you wish to disable the grayscale mode temporarily, simply go to [Extension](chrome:extensions) and toggle off extension.
+**Note**: If you wish to disable the grayscale mode temporarily, simply go to [Extension](chrome:extensions) and toggle off the extension.

 ---